alevit90/docker-nginx-filebeat-elastic-kibana-grafana/README.md

 **Kibana**: The interface for viewing logs arriving at elasticsearch

-**Graphana**: For viewing graphana logs by reading them through the index on elasticsearch
+**Grafana**: For viewing grafana logs by reading them through the index on elasticsearch

 **Curl**: A temporary container that will be used to make calls on nginx via curl and for creating the nginx index.
 At the end of its tasks the container and image will be removed